arslan2k12/Short-term-load-forecasting-using-ensemble-modelling-and-optimization-for-demand-response/README.md

 # Short-term-load-forecasting-using-ensemble-modelling-and-optimization-for-demand-response
-forecasting and optimization - Coded in Python
+Forecasting and Optimization - Coded in Python

+This code is a part of my MSc thesis.
+Copyrights fully protected.